gabrielriviere999-commits/Portfolio-RiviereGabriel123456789/README.md

 ---

-2) Firefox Android
+2) Firefox Android and Chrome Android
-Firefox Mobile cuts lines in .txt files
-There is no access to about:config to modify this behavior.
+Firefox Mobile and Chrome cut lines in .txt files There is no access to about:config to modify this behavior.

 Behaviour: